hyunjeyang0110/C1PK-Flood/README.md

 Code for cross-validation result
 Nested 10-fold cross-validation was performed, and a density scatter plot was generated to compare the ADCIRC-simulated peak storm surge values with the C1PKNet-predicted peak storm surge values.

-## PyFlood_Preprocessing.py
+## Preprocessing.py
 Code for preprocessing
-The DEM data is transformed to ensure compatibility with the C1PK-Flood model by converting the coordinate reference system to decimal degrees and replacing cells with NaN values with valid data.
+Using the original mesh information from ADCIRC, generate high-resolution DEM information utilizing the k-nearest neighbor algorithm.
+And the DEM data is transformed to ensure compatibility with the C1PK-Flood model by converting the coordinate reference system to decimal degrees and replacing cells with NaN values with valid data.
 The processed file is then saved for running the C1PK-Flood model.

 ## main_C1PK_Flood.py
 Code for running the C1PK-Flood model.